maidsafe/rfcs/text/0000-safecoin-alternative-implementation/0000-safecoin-alternative-implementation.md

 These source CoinManagers will then send the `Credit` to the destination CoinManagers, where it will be run through Parsec to cover the case where that owner is concurrently trying to spend coin from that `CoinAccount`.

-If the account to be credited doesn't exist, the destination CoinManagers will recycle the coin by deducting the value from their section's `farmed` value.
-The client will receive no notification that the transaction failed.
-(We could look to refund the source `CoinAccount` in such cases, but this would require more effort by the network.
-Well-designed client applications should be able to reduce the risk of accidental loss of coins in this way to zero.)
+If the account to be credited doesn't exist, the destination CoinManagers will refund the coin to the sender by sending another `CoinTransfer` with the same `credit` value as the original.
+The client will receive no notification that the refund happened.
+Well-designed client applications should be able to reduce the risk of accidentally transferring coins to invalid addresses to zero, so multiple refunds to an individual account should be seen as malicious behaviour.

 Each `CoinAccount` will have an associated fixed-length FIFO queue for holding the most recent `transaction_id`s and `amount`s of `Credit`s made to that account.
 When crediting the destination `CoinAccount`, the CoinManagers will push the `transaction_id` and `amount` onto that queue if the `transaction_id` is not `None`.
 At this stage, the transaction is complete.